simonbs/Runestone/README.md

 - Show invisible characters (tabs, spaces and line breaks).
 - Automatically indents when adding a line break.
 - Insertion of character pairs, e.g. inserting the trailing quotation mark when inserting the leading.
-- Customization of colors and fonts using the [EditorTheme protocol](https://github.com/simonbs/Runestone/blob/main/Sources/Runestone/Editor/EditorTheme.swift).
+- Customization of colors and fonts using the [Theme protocol](https://github.com/simonbs/Runestone/blob/main/Sources/Runestone/Editor/Theme.swift).
 - Toggle line wrapping on and of.
 - Adjust line heights.
 - Uses native font picker.